-Below are three of my favorite books I read this year.
+Below are three of my favorite books I read in 2019.
 I was originally going to make this list longer, but I woke up kind of late, and I’ve only got a few minutes until I need to get Eden out of bed.

 But for now, enjoy 🙂